 The Interference Archive is a volunteer-run library available to everyone, dedicated to exploring five decades of activism history.

 Favoring use and accessibility over preservation, the archive allows visitors to unshelve and examine all its contents.
-There are 20 drawers of posters and art in flat files, and they have such social movement ephemera as posters made by students from China, prints made by the queer and feminist movements from Poland and Cuba, and signs calling for liberation from third-world countries.
+There are 20 drawers of posters and art in flat files, and they have such social movement ephemera as posters made by students from China, prints made by the queer and feminist movements from Poland and Cuba, and signs calling for liberation from countries in the Global South.

 The archive regularly hosts events and exhibitions, showcasing different kinds of activist materials, including lesser-known movement media such as music and films.